punica-box/init-advanced-box/README.md

 `deployConfig`: Basic contract information, used when contract deployment.

-`invokeConfig`: Parameters needed to configure the contract function.
+`invokeConfig`: Parameters needed to configure for invoking function in contract.

 - `abi` Used to configure the abi file directory, the default is `contracts/build/`.
 - `sleepTime` Used to specify the time required to perform a non-pre-execution method.